-In addition to cited prior works (Urfels et al 2022 and Montes et al 2023) which formed the basis of our analysis and used APSIM crop growth model, our results can be compared to two recent studies (Wang 2022, 2024) which rely on regionally calibrated Environmental Policy Integrated Climate (EPIC) agronomic model.
+In addition to cited prior works (Urfels et al, 2022 and Montes et al, 2023) which formed the basis of the analysis and used APSIM crop growth model, the results can be compared to two recent studies (Wang, 2022, 2024) which rely on regionally calibrated Environmental Policy Integrated Climate (EPIC) agronomic model.

 4.2.
 Value of a risk-based evaluation approach in face of climatic risks